 By default, all adapters are searched error-tolerantly.
-Adapter sequences may also contain the "N" wildcard character.
+Adapter sequences may also contain any IUPAC wildcard character (such as N).

 In addition, it is possible to remove a fixed number of bases from the beginning or end of each read, and to remove low-quality bases (quality trimming) from the 3' and 5' ends.